What is a Land acknowledgment?

 THE IMPORTANCE OF A LAND ACKNOWLEDGMENT STATEMENT

 A land acknowledgment is more than a formality; it's a crucial step towards recognizing and dismantling the ongoing effects of colonialism.
 By acknowledging the land and its original stewards, we pay respect to the Indigenous Nations, their elders, and their descendants.
-This practice also serves as a reminder of our responsibility to address historical injustices and support the sovereignty and rights of Indigenous peoples.
+This practice also serves as a reminder of our responsibility to address historical and present day injustices and support the sovereignty and rights of Indigenous peoples.

 The Present and Future of Indigenous Peoples in Ohio